antelman107/net-wait-go/README.md

 # What is it?
 Both utility and GO package to wait for port to open (TCP, UDP).

-# Why we need it?
+# Why do we need it?

 In dockerized applications usually we deploy several containers with the main program container.